-- 1.1 Pursuant to section 22 of the Biosecurity Act 1993, this is the import health standard for the importation of new organism invertebrates into containment in New Zealand. - 1.2 The import health standard may be reviewed and amended if there are changes in New Zealand's import policy, or the animal health status of the exporting country, or for any other reason, at the discretion of the Director Animal Biosecurity.
+- 1.1 Pursuant to section 22 of the Biosecurity Act 1993, this is the import health standard for the importation of invertebrates into New Zealand.
+(New organism invertebrates may only be imported with the import health standard for the importation of new organism invertebrates into containment in New Zealand.) - 1.2 The import health standard may be reviewed and amended if there are changes in New Zealand's import policy, or the animal health status of the exporting country, or for any other reason, at the discretion of the Animal Imports/Exports Group Manager.